 “I already thought we were a good school; we are now a great school,” Harper said. “[Dual language] lifted us up to that next level of professionalism, differentiating instruction, engaging activities for all students and being at the cusp of new and innovative instructional practices.
 We are there.”

-To learn more about how dual language programs are creating a better future for students at other schools, see part 1 and part 2 of this series.
+To learn more about how dual language programs create a better future for students at other schools, see part 1 and part 2 of this series.
+Or elevate your dual language expertise with our free ebook, Building Bilingual Education Programs.